RelativisticMechanic/CRTerm/README.md

 ## Building

-Visual Studio 2022 is required.
+Visual Studio 2022 is required, it requires C++17.
 Windows 10 SDK (June 2018)+ is needed as it uses CreatePseudoConsole() and ConPTY.